srav001/cross-vue/README.md

 -   Use `vite-tsconfig-paths` for vite paths.
 -   Update all scripts and project to use ESM.
 -   Add auto-import with unplugin-auto-import - All vue exports, Vue router exports.
+-   Clean up code, remove un-needed dependencies and use better standards.

 ### Planned for Later in V2: